 Fixed wireless links can therefore provide increased reach and capacity than equivalent mobile links.
 As a result, some of these otherwise costly cellular systems have been used for fixed use, sometimes with minor modifications.
 In some cases, wireless local loop base stations became handy to deploy in rural areas to provide extended coverage, and reach minimum service mandated by the FCC for PCS spectrum auctions for instance.
 More recently 3G and 4G systems are advertising their fixed capabilities again and may be trying to compete with other wired broadband services.

-The remainder of the voice transport between the voice gateway and the customer end-point follows typical IP transport architectures.
-Network elements usually interface with Ethernet (10/100 sometimes 1000bT).
-Many radio systems use a somewhat proprietary physical and MAC layer to insure reliable voice transport, but often these systems are based on Wi-Fi or WiMAX physical layers.
+The remainder of the voice transport between the voice gateway and the customer end-point simply uses IP transport, including Ethernet and radio systems based on standard physical layers such as Wi-Fi.
 A number of protocols are available to establish a reliable IP session that can provide voice transport, including session initiation protocol (SIP), or and Media Gateway Control Protocol (MGCP); ITU recommendation H.323 also provides interoperability standards for multimedia communications over IP including voice features.

-Data features are also available on many WLL radios, but are somewhat different.
-Features like fax and low data rates (up to 56kbps) are fairly simple to add to most WLL, but the task is slightly different when trying to add higher data rates (in the multiple Mbps range).
-Indeed, higher data rates can no longer interface with the voice switch and need to be split into a data network of its own.
+Data features are also available on many WLL radios, but are somewhat different; higher data rates can no longer interface with the voice switch and need to be split into a data network of its own.
 If a high-speed internet network is available in the area, data sessions have to be routed to that network while voice traffic needs to be identified as such, and routed towards the VoIP gateway.